LRebeccaReynolds/spotify-to-mp3/README.md

 This project is a React application that allows you to fetch songs from your spotify account playlists and then find a song on YouTube so you can download it if you have youtube premium.

+# Goals

+Refresh memory with HTML tags and vanilla CSS.
+Learn Java and Springboot for the backend.

 ## Available Scripts